What’s an Impacted Wisdom Tooth?

 Impacted wisdom teeth are, quite simply, wisdom teeth that have not erupted into the mouth.
 This typically happens when something is blocking the tooth or when the tooth is trying to erupt at a slanted angle instead of straight upwards.
 People who have very small mouths oftentimes don’t have enough room for their wisdom teeth to erupt so they become impacted.
 In other cases, it has to do with a difference between jaw size and tooth size.

-In the U.S., most people get their wisdom teeth removed because of the risk associated with impacted third molars.
+In the U.S., most dentists recommend removing wisdom teeth because of the risk associated with impacted third molars.
 Impacted wisdom teeth pose a serious health hazard as they can lead to infection.
 Because the mouth is so close to the brain, oral infections should not be taken lightly.

 If your wisdom teeth don’t erupt (which is common), you need to schedule a wisdom teeth extraction.
 The surgery is quick, routine, and doesn’t come with a long healing period.
 Even if your wisdom teeth do not become impacted, your doctor will still most likely recommend extraction.
 This is because wisdom teeth are difficult to brush and floss (thanks to their location), which can lead to tooth decay.